granthalf/Scripts_JS/README.md

                                       PREPARATION

-INSTALL TAMPERMONKEY
+INSTALL VIOLENTMONKEY
 Use your fav browser (Edge?
-Firefox?) and search extension "Tampermonkey" Try with a browser in a mobile phone?
+Firefox?) and search extension "Violentmonkey" Try with a browser in a mobile phone?

 ---------------------------------------------------------------------------